NFL Reschedules Steelers-Titans, Ravens' Bye Now Week 7

 The NFL already had postponed the Titans' game Sunday against Pittsburgh.
 That came a day after the league said it hoped the teams would play Monday or Tuesday.
 But another positive test result Thursday led to the postponement and Friday's rescheduling.

-Then two additional positive test results came in Friday, a person told The Associated Press, speaking on condition of anonymity because neither the NFL nor the Titans had announced the latest results.
-Each new positive test requires the team's infectious control officer to track down everyone in contact with those people.
+Then the Titans added a pair of wide receivers to the reserve/COVID-19 list Friday: veteran Adam Humphries and Cameron Batson, who's on the practice squad.
+Each new positive test requires the team’s infectious control officer to track down everyone in contact with those people.

 The Titans (3-0) instead find themselves on an unexpected bye, hoping to return to work inside their own building Monday or Tuesday.
 But further testing could delay that return, and more positives could jeopardize the Titans' next scheduled game Oct.
 11 against the Buffalo Bills in Nashville.